sspywar/Module3_CourseProject/README.md

 # Module3_CourseProject
 This is the readme file for the Coursera Data Science Module 3 Getting and Cleaning Data course project

+## Prerequisite
+The script requires "dplyr" library.
+Please install the "dplyr" package by entering the command in R:

+install.packages("dplyr")

 ## How to use the script
 To use the script, first ensure the script is stored in your local machine.
 You may do this either by: